dae-cpp/dae-cpp.github.io/docs/quick-start.md

 Defining the analytic Jacobian matrix can significantly speed up the computation (especially for big systems).

+If deriving the Jacobian matrix manually is not a feasible task (e.g., due to a very complex non-linear RHS), the solver allows the user to specify only the positions of non-zero elements of the Jacobian matrix (i.e., the Jacobian matrix shape).
+All the derivatives will be calculated automatically with a very small computation time penalty (compared to the manually derived analytic Jacobian).

 For more information about defining the Jacobian matrix, see [Jacobian Matrix class](jacobian-matrix.html) description.

 ### (Optional) Step 6.
 Tweak the solver options